ChrisBabcock24/SQL-project-CB/starting_with_data.md

 Answer:
-**calculated the averages of time and revenue to see how long it takes to return a purchase or sale.** avg_time_on_site          revenu_avg 1114.2547717296595262	391.03100127017734
+**calculated the averages of time and revenue to see how long it takes to return a purchase or sale.** avg_time_on_site          revenue_avg 1114.2547717296595262	391.03100127017734

-Question 3:  What channel group results in the most Revenue
+Question 3:  What channel group results in the most revenue

 SQL Queries:
 SELECT